Gene Freidman: Legal issues

 In 2013, Freidman reached a settlement with the New York State Attorney General's office and the Taxi and Limousine Commission over excessive charges to taxi drivers working for three of Freidman's companies.
 Freidman agreed to pay $750,000 in restitution to drivers and $500,000 in fines.
 Attorney General of New York Eric Schneiderman sued Freidman in April 2015 for failing to abide by the terms of the 2013 settlement and for further violations.
 The suit was settled in April 2016 with Freidman required to pay over $250,000 in fines, damages, and restitution.

 In July 2016, companies that owned approximately 90 of Friedman's nearly 900 taxi medallions, filed Chapter 11 bankruptcy in an attempt to protect those medallions from foreclosure action by lenders.
 In December 2016, he agreed to surrender 46 of his medallions to settle obligations to Citibank.
 In September 2016, Freidman was evicted from his longtime headquarters after falling $170,000 behind on his rent.
 In April 2017, the Taxi and Limousine Commission refused to renew more than 800 of Freidman's licenses which had expired.
 At that time, Freidman still owned about 150 taxi medallions.

 In June 2017, Freidman along with Taxi Club Management's CFO Andreea Dumitru were indicted with four counts of criminal tax fraud in the first degree and one count of grand larceny in the first degree.
 The indictments alleged that Freidman's company stole $5 million by never remitting the state the 50-cent surcharge, known as the Metropolitan Transportation Authority tax, that the company collected.
 On May 22, 2018, Freidman pleaded guilty to one count of criminal tax fraud in the second degree.
 As part of his plea deal, Freidman was required to pay restitution of $1 million to the New York State Department of Taxation and Finance.
 Freidman’s sentence was suspended to allow him to complete his restitution payments.
 If he satisfied the terms of the agreement, he was to be sentenced to 5 years’ probation.

 In December 2017, Freidman served a 28-day sentence in Cook County Jail in Chicago for "indirect criminal contempt of court".

 Disbarment

 On July 13, 2017, Freidman was suspended from practicing law then, on May 1, 2018; he was barred from practicing law as an attorney in New York, for having failed to respond to notices or appear for investigation related to his suspension.

 Sexual harassment lawsuit

 In June 2018, Freidman lost a lawsuit to his former assistant whom he was found to have repeatedly sexually harassed.
 A New York court ordered him to pay $1.3 million in damages.

 Politics

-Freidman raised more than $50,000 for Mayor Bill de Blasio's campaign and arranged meetings between City Hall and Ed Mullins, the head of the Sergeants Benevolent Association, a labor union.
+Freidman raised more than $50,000 for Mayor Bill de Blasio's campaign.